Video processing

 simshow(new_video[:,:,1])# Отрисовка первого кадра видео

 If we want to save our data in a video, there is an option to directly save the image stack in the form of a video file.
-In this case, we can independently adjust the encoder parameters and frame rate.
+In this case, we can independently configure the encoder parameters and frame rate.
 The list of available settings is presented in the table below.

 video = [zeros(eltype(new_video), size(new_video, 1), size(new_video, 2)) for _ in axes(new_video, 3)]